castrovroberto/lite-vault/README.md

 - **Configuration Validation:** The application performs validation on required configuration properties at startup (e.g., master key, storage path, token mappings if enabled, DB connection details if configured) and will fail to start if they are missing or invalid.
 - **Database Admin Credentials:** **(Task 23)** The PostgreSQL secrets engine requires credentials (`mssm.secrets.db.postgres.username` and `password`) for a user in the *target* database with privileges to manage roles (CREATE/DROP ROLE, GRANT). **The password (`mssm.secrets.db.postgres.password`) is highly sensitive and must NOT be hardcoded in configuration files for production.** Use environment variables (e.g., `MSSM_DB_POSTGRES_PASSWORD`) or other secure injection methods.
 This password is also used for the primary `spring.datasource` configuration (Task 24).
 - **Password Security:** **(Task 25)** Dynamically generated database passwords are created using `java.security.SecureRandom` and are **not logged** by LiteVault.
 They are returned within the `Lease` object to the requesting client.
+- **Lease Revocation:** **(Task 26)** The `revokeLease` implementation attempts to execute configured SQL statements (e.g., `DROP ROLE`) in the target database to clean up credentials.
+Successful revocation depends on correctly configured `revocationStatements` and sufficient privileges for the admin user LiteVault connects with.
+If revocation fails (e.g., DB error), the lease remains tracked internally, but the credential might persist in the database.
 - **Testing:** Unit tests cover core components like encryption, storage, authentication, and authorization logic.
 Integration tests (Task 20) validate the KV API end-to-end, ensuring authentication, authorization, and the secrets engine work together correctly.

 ## Getting Started